-The purpose of the Proposed Action is to update the aging NWHC facility to incorporate technological advances in biosafety engineering and equipment and add additional space for enhanced animal care and research.
+The purpose of the Proposed Action is to update the aging NWHC facility to incorporate technological advances in biosafety engineering, building infrastructure, and mechanical systems as well as add additional space for enhanced animal care and research.
 The NWHC needs modernized facilities with sufficient space and modern technologies to support its mission of providing essential national research.
-The existing facilities continue to require major monitoring and maintenance to maintain current operations.
+The existing facilities require ongoing maintenance and replacement of aging building mechanical systems to maintain current operations.
 Studies indicate that continuing to maintain and update the current facility to meet the mission and function of the NWHC is not effective and cost prohibitive.

 The NWHC needs facilities that provide functional space for administration and operations and meet health and safety standards and regulatory requirements.
 Adequate space is needed to conduct research into wildlife disease detection, enhance animal-care conditions, and strengthen other programs that support the NWHC mission.
-In addition, modern laboratory equipment and mechanical systems are needed to efficiently implement the latest operating and management approaches within the facility.
-These modernizations would further enhance the NWHC's capability to reduce exposure to pathogens and the risks faced by staff and members of the public.
-Improved efficiencies in operations and equipment would also contribute to meeting current Federal Sustainability Program requirements, such as the Net Zero Greenhouse Gas Emission Goal outlined in Executive Order 14057 Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability.
+In addition, modernized infrastructure and mechanical systems are needed to efficiently implement the latest operating and management approaches for facility operations.
+These modernizations would further enhance the NWHC's capability to safely conduct research and diagnostics.
+Improved efficiencies of mechanical systems and operations would also contribute to meeting current Federal Sustainability Program requirements, such as the Net Zero Greenhouse Gas Emission Goal outlined in Executive Order 14057 Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability.